Allisonwonderlax13/https-github.com-obsproject-obs-studio./How-To-Disable-Windows-10-Gaming-Features.md

-The various Windows 10 gaming features can cause rendering and encoding issues as well as other unwanted effects when using OBS.
+The various Windows 10 gaming features can cause rendering and encoding issues when using OBS.
+It is recommended you disable all gaming related features in Windows 10 to ensure OBS performs at its best.

-It is best to disable all gaming related features in Windows 10 to ensure OBS performs at its best.
+All features can be found in the **Windows Setting App** under **Gaming**, the keyboard shortcut to open settings is **Windows + i**.

 ### Windows 10 Gaming Features